-The intelligence community offers a variety of professions distributed across sixteen federal government agencies, numerous state and local organizations, and many private sector companies.
-Though there are many career options, intelligence and security careers can fall into three general categories: intelligence analyst, operations officer, and competitive intelligence analyst.
+The intelligence community offers a variety of professions distributed across multiple federal government agencies, numerous state and local organizations, and many private sector companies.
+Though there are many career options, intelligence, national security careers can fall into three general categories: cybersecurity, intelligence analyst, operations officer, and competitive intelligence analyst.

 As an intelligence analyst, you will collate diverse reports from the largest information feeds in history, distilling the essence of the data into daily briefings or longer-format reports, like National Intelligence Estimates.
 You will apply Structured Analytic Methodologies to your critical thinking, and generate plausible hypotheses from very little information.
 Depending on your specialization, you will build profiles of nations, organizations, drug lords, terrorists or serial killers.
 Your job will constantly change, shifting with national security objectives or moving with the flow of street crime.

 Intelligence Analysts work in national security, law enforcement, and private industry.